percwg/perc-wg/draft-jones-perc-dtls-tunnel/draft-jones-perc-dtls-tunnel.md

 distributor as soon as the HBH encryption key is computed and before it sends a DTLS Finished message to the endpoint.
 The MediaKeys message includes the selected cipher (i.e. protection profile), MKI [@!RFC3711] value (if any), SRTP master keys, and SRTP master salt values.
+The key distributor **MUST** use the same association identifier in the MediaKeys message as is used in the TunneledDtls messages for the given endpoint.

 The key distributor **MUST** select a cipher that is supported by both the endpoint and the media distributor to ensure proper HBH operations.